 I have been using the Peachey paring knife for some years now and I highly recommend it.
 I have many knives and find that when a sensitive edge is needed the knife meets all the demands that my projects have.
 The same is true of the corner jig, it is invaluable and truly speeds up the work.
 And as all of Jeff’s tools are elegantly designed, they are a pleasure to own and use.
 Basically Jeff’s tools are among the best I own and will ultimately become heirlooms of the bindery.”
 Tim Ely, Book Artist, WA.

 There is a $100 minimum on international shipping.
 Small items ship for $38.00 in a small flat rate box or longer flat ones in an envelope.
 The next size up box costs $70.00 (13-5/8″ x 11-7/8″ x 3-3/8″ or 11″ x 8-1/2″ x 5-1/2″, 20 lbs max.).
 Again, this is flat rate so a lot can fit into this.
 But check with me to be sure.
 International customers also may be responsible for duty or customs charges, check with your government for details and rates.
-As of 2011, shipping large items, such as the Nokey, Sharpening System, In-situ Book Conservation Fixture, etc… can be very expensive—consider yourself warned.
+Shipping large items, such as the Nokey sewing frame, In-situ Book Conservation Fixture, Board slotting machine, etc… can be very, very expensive—consider yourself warned.
 I’m happy to calculate a price, though I will need the exact shipping address.
 It might be best to pick it up in person while visiting NYC.